 Although systematic stewardship seems most obviously to fit the broad-based index mutual fund or ETF, it also can underpin engagement behavior by other institutional investors, such as defined benefit pension plans.
-As explicated by a recently-adopted Department of Labor rule, private sector defined benefit pension plans are subject to ERISA's "exclusive benefit" standard.
-There can be no trade off of the economic benefits for plan beneficiaries against other social values.
+Private sector defined benefit pension plans are subject to ERISA's "exclusive benefit" standard.
+Although recent presidential administrations differ on the tightness of implantation, the standard resists the trade-off of economic benefits for plan beneficiaries against other social values.
 But engagements aimed at reducing systematic risk do not run afoul of the "exclusive benefit" criterion; rather they are in service to it.
 Indeed, pension fund managers who are not thinking about the systematic dimension in their engagements are falling short of the objective of maximizing risk-adjusted returns.